pmaanen/py-soundboard/README.md

 # py-soundboard
 A python-tool to allow playback of sound clips through a click-based interface.
+Needs the vlc player python bindings (provided)

 Usage:
 >./python soundboard.py